rsms/colang/docs-src/etc/arrays-and-ownership.md

   return i
 ```

-Here the function only really needs two things:
+The function in the above example receives a tuple of two values:
-1. a pointer to (possibly read-only) memory that contains f64 data
+1. a pointer to memory that contains f64 data (array data)
-2. total number of f64 values at that pointer (length of array)
+2. count of valid values at the memory location (length of array)

-Co uses a "slice reference" type for this, `&[T]`.
+Co uses a "slice reference" type for this, `&[T]`, which is a tuple
+of pointer & length.
+More on this in a minute.

 Variably-sized arrays are also useful locally, for example to drop
 the first element under some condition only known at runtime: